Almenon/AREPL-vscode/README.md

 ![Alt Text](https://raw.githubusercontent.com/Almenon/AREPL-vscode/master/example.gif)

-Not availible on appstore yet but you can download alpha version manually from [releases](https://github.com/Almenon/AREPL-vscode/releases).
-I would love to hear any feedback, good or bad.

-Once you download it the command to activate is "AREPL: eval python in real time"

-In windows you can access the command search by using control-shift-p

-You can activate AREPL directly by using control-shift-a or command-shift-a if on Mac

-AREPL is also availible as a standalone [app](https://github.com/Almenon/AREPL)
+AREPL is availible from the vscode [marketplace](https://marketplace.visualstudio.com/items?itemName=almenon.arepl#overview) or as a [standalone app](https://github.com/Almenon/AREPL)

+### Useage

+First, make sure you have [python 3](https://www.python.org/downloads/) installed.

+Open a python file and run AREPL through the command search

+>     control-shift-p

+or use a shortcut: control-shift-a / command-shift-a

 #### Settings: